-Southwest offers a simple rewards program that caters to leisure travelers and light business travelers.
+Southwest Airlines offers a simple rewards program that caters to leisure travelers and light business travelers.
 The airline's program has easier eligibility requirements and fewer elite tiers than other major airlines' status programs.

 Compared to major U.S. carriers like American, Delta and United, Southwest offers fewer benefits to elite status members.
-Members of Southwest's two elite status tiers get the benefit of priority check-in, priority boarding, a points-earning bonus and free same-day standby (new flight must be within two hours of original departure time).
+Members of Southwest's two elite status tiers get the benefit of priority check-in, priority boarding, a points-earning bonus and same-day standby free of airline charges (new flight must be within two hours of original departure time).
 Travelers in the highest status tier, A-List Preferred, benefit from free in-flight Wi-Fi.
 Southwest already offers two free checked bags, so this perk is not exclusive to elite status members as it is on other airlines.

 |Free in-flight Wi-Fi||No||Yes|

 Southwest is a low-cost carrier and has fewer perks and amenities than the major U.S. carriers.
 Notably, there is no free seat upgrade benefit for Southwest's A-List members — as there are no business or first-class cabins on the airline's planes.
 There is also no airport lounge access for members, as the airline does not have a network of lounges.
 However, if you're a frequent flyer on Southwest and interested in airport lounge access, you can consider opening a credit card with a lounge access benefit.

 If you're looking to get free first-class seats and to earn and redeem miles for international flights, then elite status on Southwest won't provide much benefit to you.
 However, the airline is a great option if you fly within the U.S. for business and are more concerned with saving money than accessing luxury benefits.
 Southwest has a network of affordable domestic flights.
 Also, it has a very straightforward rewards program that allows you to earn and redeem points for relatively affordable trips within the states.